5 Reasons Why You Should Retire in Dallas, Texas

 - Consider the quality of living.
 Is it on par with your preferred lifestyle?

 Of course, the best place to retire should have plenty of activities to offer for a senior such as yourself.
-But since there’s a pandemic, you would expect Dallas to have almost zero activities for seniors like other places, right?
-Well, surprisingly, they have plenty in store for you.
+But since there?s a pandemic, you would expect Dallas to have almost zero activities for seniors like other places, right?
+Well, surprisingly, they have plenty in store for you.?
+Despite the current health crisis, Dallas still has plenty of fun but safe activities to offer.
+Some of the places you can visit and enjoy safely--with a mask on and a distance of six feet apart from other people--include:

 - The Great Trinity Forest - If you are a nature lover and want some adventure, then hiking the Great Trinity Forest is for you.
 Its 6,000-acre vast land ensures that you and your family can enjoy it without fear of getting the coronavirus.